Dense Fog Advisory issued for Eastern Chichagof Island by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-13 03:00:00 CST Expires: 2023-01-14 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2023-01-13 20:17:00 EST Expires: 2023-01-14 07:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Cumberland; Fentress; Grundy; Overton; Pickett; Putnam; Van Buren; Warren; White WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 AM CST SATURDAY * WHAT...Snow expected with total snow accumulations of 1 to 2 inches. * WHERE...Higher elevations across the Cumberland Plateau in Middle Tennessee. * WHEN...From 3 AM Friday to 6 AM CST Saturday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the morning or evening commute. * ADDITIONAL DETAILS...rain will change to snow toward sunrise and continue through the morning hours.
-Temperatures should remain near to slightly above freezing for most areas.
-However, the less traveled and secondary roads will become slick and hazardous.
-Periods of snow will continue this afternoon and evening with temperatures falling below freezing.
-Snow covered roadways could develop at that point.
+Target Area: Grayson; Smyth; Tazewell WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 7 AM EST SATURDAY * WHAT...Snow.
+Additional snow accumulations of up to two inches.
+Winds gusting as high as 45 mph. * WHERE...Portions of northwest North Carolina, southwest Virginia and southeast West Virginia. * WHEN...Until 7 AM EST Saturday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the morning commute.
+Gusty winds could bring down tree branches. * ADDITIONAL DETAILS...Gusty winds may bring periods of blowing snow and reduced visibilities.

+Winter Weather Advisory issued for Cuyahoga, Geauga, Lake, Lorain, Medina, Summit by NWS

+Effective: 2023-01-13 21:27:00 EST Expires: 2023-01-14 07:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Cuyahoga; Geauga; Lake; Lorain; Medina; Summit WINTER WEATHER ADVISORY NOW IN EFFECT UNTIL 7 AM EST SATURDAY * WHAT...Snow occurring.
+Additional snow accumulations of up to one inch with locally higher amounts. * WHERE...Portions of north central and northeast Ohio. * WHEN...Until 7 AM EST Saturday. * IMPACTS...Plan on slippery road conditions. * ADDITIONAL DETAILS...A lake effect snow band will persist from Lake Huron across Lake Erie into the local area producing periods of snow showers.
+The snow band is expected to shift slightly through the night spreading the overall snowfall out across the local area.

 Comments / 0